minaalbertsaeed/OpenGL-Project/README.md

 # OpenGL-Project
-A Computer Graphics using OpenGL project with GLUT (Cross-Platform)
+A really stupid computer graphics using OpenGL project with GLUT that was required in my college